ORNL-QCI/qcor_spec/markdown/prog_model.md

 qcor enables the programming of heterogeneous quantum-classical computing tasks, whereby programmers are free to leverage both classical and quantum processors to achieve some hybrid workflow goal.
 One can think of the types of hybrid quantum-classical programs that qcor enables as sitting on a spectrum with purely classical codes on one end and purely quantum codes on the other (with required classical driver code).
 Our programming model enables one to program across this spectrum, thereby enabling a language expression mechanism for near-term, noisy intermediate-scale as well as future fault-tolerant quantum tasks.

-qcor requires that specification implementors extend classical programming languages with support for quantum in a single-source manner.
+qcor requires that specification implementors extend classical programming languages with support for quantum coprocessors in a single-source manner.
 This requirement directly promotes familiarity and usability for domain computational scientist, and lowers the learning curve for separate quantum and classical compiler workflows and manual integration to produce quantum-classical executables.
 This single-source language extension approach enables quantum-classical tasks to be constructed using high level classical language syntax via intrinsic library calls and compiler preprocessor directives.

 ### Allocating Quantum Memory